jarektkaczyk/hookable/README.md

 Hooks system for the Eloquent ORM (Laravel 5.1+ LTS).

-Hooks are available fro the following methods:
+Hooks are available for the following methods:

 * `Model::getAttribute`
 * `Model::setAttribute`